mmamontx/ja2-stracciatella-mp/README.md

     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.
     - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).

+## Compiling

+1. Get the original JA2 and install it.
+I would suggest to also install the latest patch, however probably this is not required (it is only the data files that JA2 Stracciatella uses - not sure if they are affected by the patches).
+2. Get the custom images and put them into the original game directory (see the details below).
+3. So far there are no releases, so one has to build it on his own to generate the binaries.
+Clone this repo and build it according to the original JA2S COMPILATION.md file (I use Visual Studio).
+4. First run the original JA2 Laucher to setup the directories pointing to the original game.
+5. Now you can run your binary directly.
+I would suggest using windowed mode so you can observe and handle the server and the client at the same time.

+## Etc.

 Things worth mentioning and "dark knowledge":

+- Custom images to be put inside Data/Interface of the base JA2 directory:
     - The modification requires images of buttons from 1.13 MP.
-They are located under the following path in 1.13: Data/Interface/MPGOLDPIECEBUTTONS.sti
+They are located under the following path in 1.13: https://github.com/1dot13/gamedir/blob/master/Data/Interface/MPGOLDPIECEBUTTONS.sti
+    - It also requires a custom image for the left panel on the strategic screen.
+For now it can be obtained from here: https://drive.google.com/file/d/1o886bf7AbPi2BnRnvrCQnACXLWaQl19d
 - So far didn't verify or adapt for resolutions other than 640x480 - recommend using it for now.
+Changing it would probably affect the game init options, and strategic map screens.

 Changes compared to the vanilla game (from the player perspective):